allebone/help.omni.af.mil/docs/PEX/Training.md

 * Signatures

     * Who needs Signatures?

     * Who needs to Sign anything?

-Overview Rainbow
+## Overview Rainbow

-The Overview Rainbow displays a big picture view of your qualification training program, displaying students enrol ed in one or more activated courses.
+The Overview Rainbow displays a big picture view of your qualification training program, displaying students enrolled in one or more activated courses.

 From either the Mission or OJT modules, select Overview Rainbow.